Feature: #97637 - Translate default value of form elements

 form definition, regardless of the current frontend language.

 properties.
-The translation is resolved in the following order (first match wins):
+The translation is resolved in the following order, with the first

 Example